lun0522/Notes/CppLang.md

 func2(); // x becomes 40, but still 20 to the outside world
 ```

 The return type of lambda expressions can be deduced by the compiler.
 If a lambda does not take parameters, we can omit `()`, but if we specify a return type with `->` or declare `mutable`, `()` can not be ommited.
-We can specify the type of lambda as `std::function<return type (arguments list)>`.
+We can specify the type of lambda as `std::function<return-type (arguments-list)>`.
 This is necessary for recursion, because if we use `auto`, the type of itself has not been deduced inside of its body, and thus we cannot call itself recursively.
 Example for recursion:

 ```cpp
 function<int (int, int)> gcd = [&gcd] (int a, int b) {